+Note: These body regions might be evaluated separately or in combination as documented in the clinical notes by physical examination findings (e.g., localization to a particular segment of the spinal cord), patient history, and other available information, including prior imaging.

+Exception- Indications for combination studies^{48, 49}: Are approved indications as noted below and being performed in children who will need anesthesia for the procedure

+- Any combination of these studies for:

+- Survey/complete initial assessment of infant/child with congenital scoliosis or juvenile idiopathic scoliosis under the age of 1050-52 (e.g., congenital scoliosis, idiopathic scoliosis, scoliosis with vertebral anomalies)

+- In the presence of neurological deficit, progressive spinal deformity, or for preoperative planning53

+- Back pain with known vertebral anomalies (hemivertebrae, hypoplasia, agenesis, butterfly, segmentation defect, bars, or congenital wedging) in a child on preliminary imaging

+- Scoliosis with any of the following54:

+- Progressive spinal deformity;

+- Neurologic deficit (new or unexplained);

+- Early onset;

+- Atypical curve (e.g., short segment, >30' kyphosis, left thoracic curve, associated organ anomalies);

+- Pre-operative planning; OR

+- When office notes clearly document how imaging will change management

+- Arnold-Chiari malformations^{55, 56}

+- Arnold-Chiari I

-- Any combination of these studies for: - Scoliosis survey in infant/child with congenital scoliosis or juvenile idiopathic scoliosis under the age of 1046-48 (ACR, 2018; SRS, 2019; Strahle, 2015) - In the presence of neurological deficit, progressive spinal deformity, or for preoperative planning49 (Trenga, 2016) - Back pain and vertebral anomalies (hemivertebrae, hypoplasia, agenesis, butterfly, segmentation defect, bars, or congenital wedging) in a child on preliminary imaging - Scoliosis with any of the following50 (Ozturk, 2010): - Progressive spinal deformity; - ■ Neurologic deficit; - Early onset: - Atypical curve (e.g., short segment, >30' kyphosis, left thoracic curve, associated organ anomalies); - ■ Pre-operative planning; OR - When office notes clearly document how imaging will change management - Arnold Chiari I^{51, 52} (Radic, 2018; Strahle, 2011) - For evaluation of spinal abnormalities associated with initial diagnosis of Arnold-Chiari Malformation.
-(C/T/L spine due to association with tethered cord and syringomyelia), and initial imaging has not been completed (Milhorat, 2009; Strahle, 2015).^{37, 48} - Arnold Chiari II-IV - For initial evaluation and follow-up as appropriate - Tethered cord, or spinal dysraphism (known or suspected) based on preliminary imaging, neurological exam, and/or high risk cutaneous stigmata, 26-38 (AANS, 2019; Duz, 2008; Milhorat, 2009), when anesthesia is required for imaging53 (Hertzler, 2010) - Toe walking in a child when associated with upper motor neuron signs, including hyperreflexia, spasticity; or orthopedic deformity with concern for spinal cord pathology (e.g., pes cavus, clawed toes, leg or foot length deformity (excluding tight heel cords)) - Back pain in a child with any of the following red flags (conservative care not required when red flags present): - Red flags that prompt imaging should include the presence of: age 5 or younger, constant pain, pain lasting >4 weeks, abnormal neurologic examination, early morning stiffness and/or gelling; night pain that prevents or disrupts sleep; radicular pain; fever; weight loss; malaise; postural changes (e.g., kyphosis or scoliosis); and limp (or refusal to walk in a younger child <5yo) AND initial radiographs have been performed (Bernstein, 2007; Feldman, 2006) - Drop metastasis from brain or spine (imaging also includes brain) - Suspected leptomeningeal carcinomatosis (LC)54 (Shah, 2011) - Any combination of these for spinal survey in patient with metastases - Tumor evaluation and monitoring in neurocutaneous syndromes See Background - CSF leak highly suspected and supported by patient history and/or physical exam findings (leak (known or suspected spontaneous (idiopathic) intracranial hypotension (SIH), post lumbar puncture headache, post spinal surgery headache, orthostatic headache, rhinorrhea or otorrhea, or cerebrospinal venous fistula))
+- For evaluation of spinal abnormalities associated with initial diagnosis of Arnold-Chiari Malformation.
+(C/T/L spine due to association with tethered cord and syringomyelia), and initial imaging has not been completed^{42, 50} - Arnold-Chiari II-IV For initial evaluation and follow-up as appropriate - Usually associated with open and closed spinal dysraphism, particularly meningomyelocele) - Tethered cord, or spinal dysraphism (known or suspected) based on preliminary imaging, neurological exam, and/or high-risk cutaneous stigmata,41-43 when anesthesia required for imaging57 (e.g., meningomyelocele, lipomeningomyelocele, diastematomyelia, fatty/thickened filum terminale, and other spinal cord malformations) - Oncological Applications (e.g., primary nervous system, metastatic) - Drop metastasis from brain or spine (imaging also includes brain)- see Overview - Suspected leptomeningeal carcinomatosis (LC)58 -see Overview - Any combination of these for spinal survey in patient with metastases - o Tumor evaluation and monitoring in neurocutaneous syndromes See Overview - CSF leak highly suspected and supported by patient history and/or physical exam findings (leak (known or suspected spontaneous (idiopathic) intracranial hypotension (SIH), post lumbar puncture headache, post spinal surgery headache, orthostatic headache, rhinorrhea or otorrhea, or cerebrospinal-venous fistula))